Dr. Martin Luther King, Jr. Tribute Luncheon 2017

-Wayne State University's annual Dr. Martin Luther King, Jr. Tribute will take place Friday, January 15, 2016 at the Max M. Fisher Music Center.
+Wayne State University's annual Dr. Martin Luther King, Jr. Tribute will take place Friday, January 13, 2017 at the Max M. Fisher Music Center.
 The Tribute brings together the metro Detroit community to celebrate and honor the life and legacy of Dr. King.
-This year's keynote speaker is Van Jones.
+This year's featured guest is Allyson Felix.

 Date and Time

 Friday, January 13, 2017, 9 a.m. to 1:30 p.m.

 Luncheon starts at 11;30 a.m.